Juana Inés de la Cruz: Other notable works

+"But who has prohibited women private and individual studies?
+Do they not have a rational soul like men?
+Why should it then not enjoy within them the privilege of enlightenment in an education?
+Is it not as capable of earning God's glory and grace as yours?
+Why should it not be capable of such news and science, a trifle?
+What divine revelation, what determination of the Church, what dictate of reason made for us such a severe law?" (translated from Tapia Mendez 1993).

+Sor Juana Inés de la Cruz's Autodefensa Espiritual and Respuesta a Sor Filotea are considered some of the most significant feminist writings of the 17th century.
+Her advocacy for women's intellectual rights was particularly groundbreaking, as women in her time were often restricted from pursuing academic and intellectual pursuits.
+Sor Juana's writings challenged patriarchal structures and called for greater gender equality and opportunities for women to pursue their passions.
+Sor Juana's writings were not only feminist but also expressed her thoughts on politics and religion.
+She was known for her strong defense of her beliefs and refusal to be silenced, which resulted in her being criticized by the Church and other powerful figures of her time.
+Despite facing backlash and opposition, Sor Juana continued to write and publish her works.
+Her work continues to inspire feminists and scholars today, and she is celebrated as a feminist icon and a leading voice in Latin American literature and intellectual thought.
+Sor Juana's writing also had a significant impact on the development of Mexican literature and culture, and she is considered a national treasure in Mexico.

 Translations and interpretations

 Octavio Paz is credited with re-establishing the importance of the historic Sor Juana in modern times, and other scholars have been instrumental in translating Sor Juana's work to other languages.
 The only translations of Carta Atenagorica are found in Sor Juana Inés de la Cruz: Selected Writings by Pamela Kirk Rappaport and The Tenth Muse: Sor Juana Inés de la Cruz by Fanchon Royer.
 Translations of Sor Juana's La Respuesta are credited to Electa Arenal and Amanda Powell, Edith Grossman, Margaret Seyers Peden, and Alan S. Trubeblood.
 These translations are respectively found in The Answer/La Respuesta, Sor Juana Ines de la Cruz: Selected Works, A Woman of Genius: The Intellectual Biography of Sor Juana Inés de la Cruz and Poems, Protest, and a Dream, and A Sor Juana Anthology.

 Since Sor Juana's works were rediscovered after her death, scholarly interpretations and translations are both abundant and contrasting.